 How is It Different From Acupuncture?

 Our physiotherapists that perform acupuncture target very specific location points based on surface anatomy.
 The needles are generally left in for 20 to 30 minutes.
-In IMS/Dry Needing the target points for needles are based on muscle tension from underlying anatomy.
+In IMS/Dry Needling the target points for needles are based on muscle tension from underlying anatomy.
 Needles are typically inserted for only a few seconds at a time while being moved around to release the muscle tension.

 Is It Painful?

 IMS/Dry Needling produces twitches in the muscle to relieve muscular tension.
 Insertion of the needle is not painful, muscle twitching evoked by IMS/Dry Needling might cause a cramping session in sensitive muscles.

 The most common side effect is localized muscle soreness in the days following treatment.
 Your physiotherapists will discuss all contraindications to treatment and other side effects with you.

 Who can benefit?

 What's the best treatment for a migraine?
 Did you know that there are over 100 types of headaches and around 1 billion people worldwide have...

 How can I improve my running?
 Gearing up for running season?
 Want to improve your running speed and endurance?
 At Westcoast SCI, we offer one-on-one...